STIXProject/stixproject.github.io/supporters/index.md

 ---

-`This list of is incomplete and actively updated.
+`This list is incomplete and actively updated.
 Inclusion does not represent an endorsement.`

-Please [fill out this form](http://goo.gl/forms/jKQH7a6TfW) to contact the [STIX Team](mailto:stix@mitre.org) and request inclusion or modification under [User Communities](http://stixproject.github.io/supporters/#user-communities) or [Products and Services](http://stixproject.github.io/supporters/#products-and-services) .
+Please [fill out this form](http://goo.gl/forms/jKQH7a6TfW) to contact the [STIX Team](mailto:stix@mitre.org) and request inclusion or modification under [User Communities](http://stixproject.github.io/supporters/#user-communities) or [Products and Services](http://stixproject.github.io/supporters/#products-and-services).

 ## User Communities
 These organizations have publicly announced support for STIX and/or TAXII.